 Seven Clinical Skills Exams (CSEs) are required within the UF COM educational program as outlined below:

-- Year 2 – One CSE is assessed during the ICM course.
+• Year 2 – One CSE is formatively assessed during the fall term.
 A second CSE (CSE 2B) is part of the USMLE Step 1 Preparation course and is a high stakes examination.
-If a student fails the second examination he/she must develop an individualized learning plan and review best practices videos.
-The student will also meet with the Medical Director of the Anaclerio Learning and Assessment Center or the Associate Dean for Medical Education to review performance and the ILP.
-The student may then progress to the third year clerkships.
-After 3-6 weeks, the students will revisit their ILP and reflect on performance and progress.
-This is shared with the Associate Dean for Medical Education.
+If a student fails CSE 2B they must meet with the Medical Director of the Anaclerio Learning and Assessment Center or their designee to develop a remediation plan.
+After successful remediation, the student may then progress to Phase 2 clerkships.